Welcome to Ruby

 - Long range radio link: the range of the radio link is (based on setup) between 2 km to 40km (maximum tested so far);

-- Low end to end latency of the video feed (as low as 50ms); Latency of telemetry and remote control is even lower, less than 10ms
+- Low end to end latency of the video feed (as low as 40 ms on current hardware).
+Latency of telemetry and remote control is even lower, less than 10ms

 - Bind multiple models (just like a regular remote control) and switch between them, live;